Language Guide

 Things to consider:

 The word “disease” can carry negative connotations, which can impact an individual’s self-perception and management of their diabetes.
 It can also impact the way other people view diabetes, which can affect the way they treat people with diabetes.
-“Condition” could be a more neutral alternative that allows people with diabetes and others around them to view diabetes as manageable, non-threatening, and non-communicable.

-When referring to managing diabetes:
+When referring to diabetes management:

-Instead of
+Instead of:

 Example: